safari12/blockchain/README.md

 callback functions for `Blockchain.Block.Hash.Algorithm` module.
 By default the library comes with `Blockchain.Block.Hash.SHA256` and `Blockchain.Block.Hash.MD5` modules and uses the SHA256 to compute the block's hash.

+### Extending Block's Data Protocol

+Each block has field for data in which confirms to the `Blockchain.Block.Data` protocol.
+By default the library implements BitString for the protocol, but users can implement their own data type for the block's data.
+The data type must confirm to the `Blockchain.Block.Data` protocol by implementing `hash` and `verify` functions.